 I smiled and asked the gentleman and the other leaders if they had an open mind.
 Little did they know that 99% of the time, when I present that question to leaders, people say yes.
 This time was no different.

-At the outset of my presentation, I asked the group, “How many of you don’t want to be here today?”
-I suppose you could say it was my way of breaking the ice with the hostage I’d been warned about, as well as a way to find out if there were more similarly minded leaders were also in the audience.
+At the outset of my presentation, I asked the group, "How many of you don't want to be here today?"
+I suppose you could say it was my way of breaking the ice with the hostage I'd been warned about, as well as a way to find out if there were more similarly minded leaders who were also in the audience.

 Predictably, the hostage shot their hand straight up, along with a few others.
 Then, I said, "If any of you don't want to be here today, who do you have a debate with?
 If you think it is me, I just figured out why you are here today!
 If you do not want to be here, your problem is with the person who asked you to be here.
-Make their life miserable if you must, but please be respectful to me and others here today.
+Make their lives miserable if you must, but please be respectful to me and others today.
 I'm here to make your jobs as leaders easier."

 The hostage seemed a bit blindsided.
 He piped up and asked what I could possibly do to make his life as a manager easier.
-I thanked him for his very valid question and asked what the most concerning problem is facing his team.
+I thanked him for his very valid question and asked what the most concerning problem was facing his team.
 He replied that many of his employees were demotivated.
 Seeking to understand his situation better, I asked if he felt responsible for the attitude of his problematic employees.

 He thought for a moment and said, "It is hard to find good people these days!"
 I found his response interesting, so I asked why he felt compelled to throw his employees under the bus and wash his hands of any responsibility for their current attitudes.
 Now he was really taken off-guard.
 Realizing that he was ready to hear a hard truth, I said, "In my professional opinion, you want to play the victim.
 You feel as though you are entitled to motivated employees."